An architecture dominated by religion

 The typical rural house bears witness to clearly identifiable continental influences.
 To name but a few: from the Algarve (southern Portugal) on the island of Santa Maria (rather sparse settlement, four-sided houses) or from another southern region, the Alentejo, on São Miguel (rather concentric settlement, two-sided houses), while on the other islands, especially in the west, influences from northern Portugal are more prevalent.
 This is particularly true of Corvo.

 In the early days of settlement, most houses were covered with straw roofs, except on the island of Terceira, where a grass called carrega was used by default.
-As more resistant materials and new architectural rules were applied to construction, houses on the nine islands of the archipelago tended to harmonize.
+As more resistant materials and new architectural rules were applied to construction, the houses on the nine islands of the archipelago tended to become more harmonized.
 But the territory's most distinctive feature remains the use of basalt.

 The first buildings on the island of São Miguel were very rustic: a central room through which one entered and where family life was concentrated, flanked by two adjoining rooms - the kitchen (with oven and fireplace for bread) and the bedroom.
 A cistern to collect rainwater, a well and a burra de milho, a kind of wooden pyramid used to dry corn, completed the family infrastructure.